-Sparsity inducing penalties in linear mixed effects models (LMEMs) have been proposed for selecting fixed effects only \citep{Schelldorfer2011, Rohart2014} and both fixed effects and random effects variances \citep{bondell2010joint}.
+Sparsity-inducing penalties in linear mixed effects models (LMEMs) have been proposed for selecting fixed effects only \citep{Schelldorfer2011, Rohart2014} and both fixed effects and random effects variances \citep{bondell2010joint}.
 Note that the joint selection of fixed effects and random effects variances is complex because the likelihood is not convex with respect to the variances.
-The difficulty increases with NLMEM as the likelihood is intractable (contrary to LMEMs), and only a few papers deal with penalties in NLMEM. \cite{arribas2014lasso} study selection of semi parametric NLMEM using a lasso penalty, the lasso selection step and the parameter estimation being realized separately. \cite{bertrand2013multiple} consider $l_{1}$ penalized NLMEM for genetic variant selection.
-They propose a penalized version of the SAEM algorithm, in which the maximization step corresponds to an $l_{1}$ penalized weighted least square problem.
-The optimal sparsity parameter is set using an asymptotic estimation.
-The recent stochastic proximal gradient algorithm \citep{atchade2014stochastic} could offer an interesting solution to optimize penalized intractable likelihood but it has not been applied to NLMEMs.
-Up to our knowledge, no work investigates the use of a structured penalty in the context of NLMEM.
+The difficulty increases with NLMEMs as the likelihood is intractable (contrary to LMEMs), and only a few papers deal with penalties in NLMEMs. \cite{arribas2014lasso} studied variable selection in semi parametric NLMEMs using a lasso penalty, the lasso selection step and the parameter estimation being realized separately. \cite{bertrand2015integrating} considered $l_{1}$ penalized NLMEM for genetic variant selection.
+They proposed a penalized version of the SAEM algorithm, in which the maximization step corresponds to an $l_{1}$ penalized weighted least square problem.
+The recent stochastic proximal gradient algorithm \citep{atchade2014stochastic} has been applied to generalized LMEMs to optimize the likelihood penalized with a $l_{1}$ penalty.
+The penalized likelihoods introduced in these papers are not based on a structured penalty in the sense that they do not induce a structural sparsity.
+Up to our knowledge, no work investigates the use of a structured penalty in the context of NLMEMs.